With whom do you share this journey?

 “I have friends in overalls whose friendship I would not swap for the favor of the kings of the world.” —Thomas A. Edison

 We do love our independence.
-We’ve been taught happiness is the result of it; to work towards it.
-We’ve been taught to be independent in every way—then we will be happiest.
+We’ve been taught that happiness is the result of it—that we should work toward it.
+We’ve been taught to be independent in every way.

-Happiness doesn’t come from being isolated, with barriers up and masks on.
+Happiness doesn’t come from having barriers up.
 Keeping people at a distance isn’t the way to be happy.
 Happiness doesn’t come from independence; it comes from interdependence.
 Happiness comes from being in community.
-This is the way God designed us.
+This is the way God designed us!

 In the beginning God said, “Let us make mankind in our image, in our likeness” (Genesis 1:26).
-Notice the plural pronouns: us and our.
-God is in community within himself—Father, Son and Holy Spirit.
-He made us in his image, to be in community.
-This is the way he intends for us to live.
+Notice the plural pronouns us and our.
+God is community within Himself—the Trinity of the Father, the Son, and the Holy Spirit.
+He made us in His image, to be in community.
+This is the way He intends for us to live.

 “For just as each of us has one body with many members, and these members do not all have the same function, so in Christ we, though many, form one body, and each member belongs to all the others” (Romans 12:4-5).

 We need each other.
 We just don’t realize how much because we are taught to be independent.
-But we can only fulfill his design and purposes for our lives in community, in his family, and in relationships with each other.
+But we can only fulfill His design and purposes for our lives in community, in His family, in relationships with each other.

 The sage sums it up wisely in the book of Ecclesiastes:

-Who are we sharing this journey with?
+With whom are we sharing this journey?
 How are we experiencing interdependence?

-My prayer this week – Dear Lord, thank you for intending me to be in relationship with others and not to go it alone.
+My prayer this week—Dear Lord, thank you for intending me to be in relationship with others and not to go it alone.
 Thank you for placing me in the body of Christ.
-Will you give me grace that I might become more aware of those around me and more willing to share this journey with them—for their benefit and blessing, and my own?
+Please give me grace that I might become more aware of those around me, and more willing to share this journey with them—for their benefit and blessing and my own.